-- Complete construction on The Forum in accordance with the project plan, ensure income meets expected levels and office occupancy is at least 80%. - Develop masterplans for key sites, including Greyfriars, the Eastgate Quarter and the Northgate area of the city. - Bring forward housing development at Whitefriars, St Oswalds, Wessex House, Spread Eagle Court. - Building on the success of the High Street Heritage Action Zone, explore opportunities to secure further funding to invest in our heritage assets. - Explore opportunities to provide specialist heritage advice into major regeneration projects including, The Fleece Hotel, the Greyfriars development, and Baker's Quay. - 2.
+- Complete construction on The Forum in accordance with the project plan, ensure income meets expected levels and office occupancy is at least 80%. - Develop masterplans for key sites, including Greyfriars, the Eastgate Quarter and the Northgate area of the city. - Bring forward housing development at Whitefriars, St Oswalds, Wessex House, Spread Eagle Court, and investigate opportunities at Colwell School and St. Stephens Church. - Building on the success of the High Street Heritage Action Zone, explore opportunities to secure further funding to invest in our heritage assets. - Explore opportunities to provide specialist heritage advice into major regeneration projects including, The Fleece Hotel, the Greyfriars development, and Baker's Quay. - Work with property owners to encourage use of empty flats above shops for use as accommodation. - 2.
 Deliver a stronger economy, working with stakeholders and partners to create and sustain employment opportunities for local people and attract new workers to the city.